horizon-research/rtnn/README.md

 #### Use file f1.txt for search points and file f2.txt for queries

-`bin/optixNSearch -f f1.txt -q f2.txt -p 0`
+`bin/optixNSearch -f f1.txt -q f2.txt`

 `-f` specifies the file for search points, and `-q` specifies the file for queries.
 If only `-f` is given, search points are used as queries.

-`-p 0` disables query partitioning, a performance enhancing technique, which is currently not supported when queries and search points are different.
-This is by no means a fundamental limitation; the code just needs to be streamlined to support it.

 ### Advanced configurations